-- 74. Plaintiffs incorporate by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein. - 75.
-Plaintiffs are entitled to constitutional protection for certain rights or "liberty interests" related to speech under the Due Process clause of the Fourteenth Amendment. - 76.
+- 72. Plaintiffs incorporate by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein. - 73.
+Plaintiffs are entitled to constitutional protection for certain rights or "liberty interests" related to speech under the Due Process clause of the Fourteenth Amendment. - 74.
 Plaintiffs' right to due process includes protection against the ills of laws whose 'prohibitions are not clearly defined.'
 "Nat'l Org. for Marriage v.
 McKee, 649 F.3d 34, 62 (1st Cir.
 2011) (quoting Grayned v.
 City of Rockford, 408 U.S. 104, 108, 92 S.Ct.
-2294, 33 L.Ed.2d 222 (1972)). - 77.
-Plaintiffs are entitled to a 'fair warning' of what a law prohibits to prevent 'arbitrary and discriminatory enforcement' of laws by requiring that Defendants provide explicit standards for those who apply them.
+2294, 33 L.Ed.2d 222 (1972)). - 75.
+Plaintiffs are entitled to a 'fair warning' of what a law prohibits to prevent 'arbitrary and discriminatory enforcement of laws by requiring that Defendants provide explicit standards for those who apply them. - 76.
+Plaintiffs are entitled to engage in conduct without criminal prosecution of basic First Amendment freedoms under a statute that should avoid chilling the exercise of First Amendment rights. - 77.
+Plaintiffs therefore brings this facial challenge to SB 406 as to be codified in Chapter 293 as it violates their due process rights in the United States Constitution. - 78.
+Accordingly, Plaintiffs seek to invalidate SB 406 in its entirety as Defendants enactment of same violates the First, Fifth and Fourteenth Amendments of the United States Constitution.

-- 78. Plaintiffs are entitled to engage in conduct without criminal prosecution of basic First Amendment freedoms under a statute that should avoid chilling the exercise of First Amendment rights. - 79.
-Plaintiffs therefore bring this facial challenge to subsection 1 and 2 of SB 406 as to be codified in Chapter 293 as it violates their due process rights in the United States Constitution. - 80.
-Plaintiffs therefore bring this facial challenge to subsection 1 and 2 of SB 406 as it shifts the burden of proving scienter under the offense on a Defendant and is accordingly facially unconstitutional. - 81.
-Accordingly, Plaintiffs seek to invalidate subsections 1 and 2 of SB 406 as Defendants enactment of same violates the First, Fifth and Fourteenth Amendments of the United States Constitution. - 82.
-All of the actions taken by Defendants and/or those acting on behalf of Defendants and referred to herein, were done by Defendants while acting under color or state of law and had the effect of depriving Plaintiffs of rights secured by the Constitution and laws of the United States. - 83.
-Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing and enforcing these portions of SB 406 - 84.
-Pursuant to 42 U.S.C. §§ 1983 and 1988, Plaintiffs are entitled to declaratory relief and temporary, preliminary, and permanent injunctive relief invalidating and restraining enforcement of subsections 1 and 2 of SB 406.

-85. Plaintiffs found it necessary to engage the services of private counsel to vindicate their rights under the law.
-Plaintiffs are therefore entitled to an award of attorneys' fees pursuant to 42 U.S.C. § 1988.
+- 79. All of the actions taken by Defendants and/or those acting on behalf of Defendants and referred to herein, were done by Defendants while acting under color or state of law and had the effect of depriving Plaintiffs of rights secured by the Constitution and laws of the United States. - 80.
+Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing and enforcing these SB 406 - 81.
+Pursuant to 42 U.S.C. §§ 1983 and 1988, Plaintiffs are entitled to declaratory relief and temporary, preliminary, and permanent injunctive relief invalidating and restraining enforcement of the SB 406. - 82.
+Plaintiffs found it necessary to engage the services of private counsel to vindicate their rights under the law.
+Plaintiffs are therefore enabled to an award of attorneys' fees pursuant to 42 U.S.C. § 1988.

-THIRD CLAIM FOR RELIEF VIOLATION OF THE NEVADA CONSTITUTION ARTICLE I DECLARATION OF RIGHTS

-(Against All Defendants)
+THIRD CLAIM FOR RELIEF VIOLATION OF THE NEVADA CONSTITUTION ARTICLE I DECLARATION OF RIGHTS (Against All Defendants)